 - Well, as I mentioned above, I sterilize my jars in either hot water or my oven.

-I also like to add quite a bit of sugar as that acts as a preservative.
-With the addition of lemon juice or sugar, I am lowering the pH of the jam, especially in low-acid fruits such as blueberries.
+- I also like to add quite a bit of sugar as that acts as a preservative.
+With the addition of lemon juice or citric acid, I am lowering the pH of the jam, especially in low-acid fruits such as blueberries.

 - I fill the jars almost to the top and make sure to create a good seal.
 This is something I check when opening a jar (if the lid comes off too easily, it wasn’t properly sealed).

 - Lastly, I understand science in that protein needs to be available for botulism to grow.
 Fruits don’t typically contain any protein at all.
 Therefore, I would not use the no water bath canning method for canning meat or beans or foods with protein in it.

 - Now, if in doubt you could check the pH of your jam with either pH strips or a pH meter.
 Simply put some of the jam in question on a spoon or in a small bowl and test it there according to the directions.

 So, I am thinking that the hot water processing recommendation is just another safety measure to basically rule out any chance of botulism.

 Below, I am linking several resources that I find interesting.
-Again, I encourage you to research and educate yourself and use your best judgement.
+Again, I encourage you to research and educate yourself and use your best judgment.

 A Washington Post article on this topic: https://www.washingtonpost.com/food/2021/08/26/jam-canning-safety-water-bath/

 How Sugar Preserves: https://www.scientificamerican.com/article/how-do-salt-and-sugar-pre/